nkp48/A03/README.md

 ![image](repo2.png)

-#WebStorm step-by-step tutorial:
+# WebStorm step-by-step tutorial:
 # Step 1: How to download WebStrom
 To download WebStrom you can click below here and download WebStrom's latest version https://www.jetbrains.com/webstorm/download/#section=windows

-#Step-2 Installation Guide:
+#S tep-2 Installation Guide:
 Run the installer and follow the steps:

 Make a desktop shortcut to start WebStorm.